-There are lots of ways to find out what people are searching for and I will go into more detail in a future article, but one free tool you might want to get familiar with is the Google Keyword Planner.
+There are lots of ways to find out what people are searching for and that’s critical information if you want to know how to rank number one on Google.
+I will go into more detail in a future article, but one free tool you might want to get familiar with is the Google Keyword Planner.

 There are some common characteristics of sites that rank high in search engines for their coveted keywords.